kyma-project/kyma/docs/event-bus/08-01-configure-default-channelprovisioner.md

       labels: *labels
 ```

 You can change the default cluster channel provisioner by editing the ClusterChannelProvisioner entry in the `default-channel-webhook` ConfigMap.
-For an example of the in-memory-channel ClusterChannelProvisioner configuration, see [this file](https://github.com/knative/eventing/blob/master/config/400-default-channel-config.yaml).
+For an example of the in-memory ClusterChannelProvisioner configuration, see [this file](https://github.com/knative/eventing/blob/master/config/400-default-channel-config.yaml).

-### Google PubSub
+## Google PubSub

-* Follow the [prereqisite steps](https://github.com/knative/eventing/tree/release-0.5/contrib/gcppubsub/config#prerequisites) mentioned in the Knative eventing documentation.
+After you complete the [prereqisite steps](https://github.com/knative/eventing/tree/release-0.5/contrib/gcppubsub/config#prerequisites) mentioned in the Knative eventing documentation, follow these steps to configure the Google PubSub ClusterChannelProvisioner:

     > **NOTE:** Skip the last step to install `Knative eventing` as it is pre-installed with Kyma.

-* Deploy the Google PubSub ClusterChannelProvisioner.
+1. Deploy the Google PubSub ClusterChannelProvisioner:

     ```bash
     sed "s/REPLACE_WITH_GCP_PROJECT/$PROJECT_ID/" ./assets/gcppubsub.yaml | kubectl apply -f -
     ```

-* Change the `name` value under `clusterdefault` in `default-channel-webhook` ConfigMap in knative-eventing namespace to `gcp-pubsub`.
+2. In  the `default-channel-webhook` located in the `knative-eventing` Namespace, change the value of the **data.default-channel-config.clusterdefault.name** parameter to `gcp-pubsub`.

     ```bash
     kubectl -n knative-eventing edit configmaps default-channel-webhook
     ```

-After the change, the ConfigMap should look similiar to the below definition.
+After the change, the ConfigMap should have the following data:

 ```yaml
 apiVersion: v1